StartBootstrap/startbootstrap-resume/README.md

 ## About

-The hyperlink above is a resume created with Bootstrap 4 detailing my accomplishments and a downloadable resume link
+The hyperlink above is a resume created with Bootstrap 4 detailing my accomplishments and a downloadable resume link.